 - 1/2 cup fresh basil leaves chopped

-- jalapeno or other chile, thinly sliced optional
+- Thai chile, jalapeno or another chile, thinly sliced optional

 Add onion and cook for 4-5 minutes, or until translucent